lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 05:10 PM)_

-> It is very shiny and great and you’ve gotta come see it!
+> It is very shiny and great and you've gotta come see it!

 _Iris shakes her clenched hand._